apatte/cypress-api-automation-guild/README.md

 # About the Author

-Check out the recording of my talk for the Applitools Future of Testing Event, where I leverage ChatGPT to generate and debug these API tests: https://applitools.com/event/fot23-leveraging-chatgpt-with-cypress-for-api-testing-hands-on-techniques/
+Check out the recording of my talk for the Applitools Future of Testing Event, where I leverage ChatGPT to generate and debug API tests: https://applitools.com/event/fot23-leveraging-chatgpt-with-cypress-for-api-testing-hands-on-techniques/